 Information for students learning from home using IT services and resources

-So that IT Services can assist you in studying and completing your assessments while the College is closed, we have put together some information on this page including key information about Blackboard Learn VLE, MyZone and Google online services, as well as preparing for assessment online.
+So that IT Services can assist you in studying and completing your assessments remotely, we have put together some information on this page including key information about Blackboard Learn VLE, MyZone and Google online services, as well as preparing for assessment online.

 Advice for students undertaking online exams

 Please see our dedicated online assessment page for students in the Blackboard help section.

 Use Blackboard Learn VLE to access your course material and receive module announcements from lecturers.

 Login to Blackboard Learn VLE using your Trinity username and password.

 Getting help with Blackboard VLE

 You can get lots of helpful information about Blackboard Learn on the IT Services website VLE page.